axelcool1234/axelcool1234/README.md

 ## HELLO HUMANS!
 - I am currently studying to be a full-time software engineer at University of California, Irvine.
 It's nice to meet you!
 - I have had a passion for computer science since I started middle school.
 Ever since then my interest and passion has continued to grow.
-- I especially have a strong interest in programming paradigms and what it means to produce *good* code.
-Efficient program design is enticing to me.
+- I have a strong interest in programming language theory and compilers.
-- I am actively searching for a summer 2024 internship.
+- I am actively searching for a summer 2025 internship.

 ### My Projects:
 - [axelcool1234/inscryption-card-printer](https://github.com/axelcool1234/inscryption-card-printer) - Web app for dynamically generating card designs